 Make The Cranberry Orange Cake

-- Pour batter evenly between the cake pans (fill them no more than ⅔ full) and bake for 30-35 minutes, until a toothpick inserted comes out clean.
-Cool the cakes in the pan for ten minutes before removing and continuing to cool on a wire rack or flat surface.
+- Divide the batter evenly between the cake pans (fill them no more than ⅔ full) and bake for 30-35 minutes, until a toothpick inserted comes out clean.
+Cool the cakes in the pan for five minutes before removing and continuing to cool on a wire rack or flat surface.

 Make The Orange Buttercream